Exomoon: Transit method (star-planet-moon systems)

 When an exoplanet passes in front of the host star, a small dip in the light received from the star may be observed.
 The transit method is currently the most successful and responsive method for detecting exoplanets.
 This effect, also known as occultation, is proportional to the square of the planet's radius.
 If a planet and a moon pass in front of a host star, both objects should produce a dip in the observed light.
 A planet–moon eclipse may also occur during the transit, but such events have an inherently low probability.

-Transit method (planet-moon systems)
+Transit method (planet–moon systems)

 If the host planet is directly imaged, then transits of an exomoon may be observable.
 When an exomoon passes in front of the host planet, a small dip in the light received from the directly imaged planet may be detected.
 Exomoons of directly imaged exoplanets and free-floating planets are predicted to have a high transit probability and occurrence rate.
 Moons as small as Io or Titan should be detectable with the James Webb Space Telescope using this method, but this search method requires a substantial amount of observation time.
+One attempted transit-based search for moons of Kepler-167e in 2025 was inconclusive, with observations possibly better explained by the planet passing in front of a starspot.